top of page

 Please give the instruments back to the teddy,

-Say or sing these words ~ they fit to the tune of Twinkle twinkle little star ~ as you gather in the instruments.
-Babies and toddlers are often quite willing to give up their instruments to the teddy, or drop them into his box, rather than giving them to the leader.
+Say or sing these words as you gather in the instruments.
+Babies and toddlers can be unwilling to return an instrument they're having fun with, but are often quite willing to give up their instruments to the teddy, or drop them into his box.

 Wind down